 In 2008, you could use an API to access lyrics for songs on LyricWiki, and you could drive people to their website to enter lyrics.
 I dealt with their somewhat clunky API to try and integrate it, and got it working well enough for the purposes.
 Other users (and myself) visited the site to type in lyrics for popular albums.

 The site pulled this API due to "pressure from music labels".
 But these labels were somehow "willing to grant" LyricWiki the ability to excerpt lyrics from songs, in return advertising or somesuch once people land on the LyricWiki site.

-Excuse me: How exactly is it that "music labels" are able to declare their rights on independent artists, for whom they have no relationship and cannot speak?
+Excuse me: How exactly is it that "music labels" are able to declare their rights on independent artists, with whom they have no relationship, and whom they cannot speak for?

 It's one thing if some people gave up their rights to a label, and now find themselves in a legal mire for that misstep due to not believing in independence in the first place.
 That's a teachable moment—one the future will hopefully learn from instead of repeat.
 It's quite another thing when artists with no arrangements with said labels are bearing limitations due to of what others have signed.
 Further, shouldn't the independent artists be getting a "piece of the pie" if their lyrics are on the site?

 So if you're an independent artist with any lyrics present on LyricWiki, I encourage you to immediately write a cease and desist letter to them for making this deal on your behalf.
 Make them take your lyrics down: don't let the labels you didn't sign with get away with a phony bulk deal.